whitewater-gis/reach-map-iframe/readme.md

 The primary idea is to facilitate using an iframe to embed a map into a web page.
 This embedded map will zoom to and display only the features corresponding to the other information contained on the web page.
 This is accomplished by passing only a unique identifier to the iframe as part of the url and the map displaying the correct features and spatial extent of these features.

 A query parameter is anything following a question mark when visiting a web page in the url, such as `http://website.com/place?variable01=rowdy`.
 The browser ignores anything following the question mark, and we can extract out the value of `variable01` and do something with the string `rowdy`.
 In this way, we can serve one web page, but make it change using some scripting based on these query parameters.
+In our case, we can make the map focus on specific features.

 ## This Implementation